alimoameri/alimoameri.github.io/README.md

-# Ali Moameri's Personal Blog
+# Ali Moameri's Blog
-This is my personal blog, where I post technical stuff.
+This is my blog, where I post technical stuff.